-The Healthy Campus Initiative has partnered with Organizational & Staff Development and GBC's Retention Initiative to collaborate on an exciting new project – an online hub of videos featuring GBC's own faculty sharing their best practices in fostering well-being in the classroom.
+The Healthy Campus Initiative has partnered with Employee Learning & Development and GBC's Retention Initiative to collaborate on an exciting new project – an online hub of videos featuring GBC's own faculty sharing their best practices in fostering well-being in the classroom.
 Grounded in an understanding of the important connections between emotions and learning, these short videos will support GBC faculty in understanding how to create learning environments that foster well-being and allow students to bring their 'whole selves' to the table.

 Why this?
 Why now?
 Why faculty?